jigpu/linuxwacom-wiki-archive/wiki/Tablet_Configuration.md

 It should be relatively straight forward to assemble a configuration script for your tablet.
-Be sure to read *man wacom*, *man xsetwacom*, *xsetwacom list parameters*, and [Xsetwacom](/wiki/Xsetwacom "wikilink") to learn about the parameters or Options you may want to change.
+Be sure to read *man wacom*, *man xsetwacom*, [Xsetwacom](/wiki/Xsetwacom "wikilink"), and enter *xsetwacom list parameters*in a terminal to learn about the parameters or Options you may want to change.
 As you will see a script can give you some finer control over your tablet's features and also let you create profiles.

 **Note:** Be aware that the xsetwacom interface may change without notice.
 If this happens feel free to update and correct this linux wacom